Will kids of deported parents ever see families again? Feds won't say

 The federal government has until July 26 to reunite the remaining children, aged 5-17, and many more of their parents are expected to have been deported.

-Parents on the verge of deportation are given the option between leaving the country with their children or without them.
-Many chose to leave without their children in order to give them a chance at asylum in the United States.
+Parents on the verge of deportation are given the option of leaving the country with their children or leaving without them.
+Many chose to leave without their children to give them a chance at asylum in the United States.

 "If those parents want their children to go return with them, which again they had that opportunity once, we are working with consular officials and the foreign governments to provide information to help facilitate that, but we don't have the legal authority to bring them back into the country for the reunification purposes," said Chris Meekins of HHS.